ntop/ntopng/doc/src/alerts/available_recipients.rst

 WeChat
 -------

 WeChat can be used to deliver alert information to a WeChat HTTP endpoint by configuring the URL in ntopng.

+To obtain a valid WebHook URL of WeChat the user must be signed up on `WeChat <https://www.wechat.com/>`.
+After that, it is necessary to create a group chat and add a group robot there in order to obtain the WebHook URL of the group robot.
+For more information, check `here <https://open.work.weixin.qq.com/help2/pc/14206?person_id=undefined>`.

 Alert information are provided to the webhook in JSON format by means of POST requests.

 .. figure:: ../img/wechat_endpoint.png